 Place : Apt

+In our career, we mainly have yellow ochre (goethite).
+To obtain red ochre, we burn our ochre by heating it from 800 to 900 degrees.
+Thus, iron hydroxide dehydrates and turns into hematite.
+The color, usually yellow, turns red.
 Calcination of yellow ochres or insufficiently red naturally, was made in time by wood-burning oven.
-Now, it is done in rotary furnaces, heated with gas.
-These furnaces have a length of 15 meters and a diameter of 1 meter.
-They are bricked to keep the heat.
+Now, it is done in rotary furnace, heated with gas.
+This fugnace have a length of 12 meters and a diameter of 0,80 meter.
+It is bricked to keep the heat.

 The ochre is sent to the head of the oven and received, on the burner side.
 It takes 15 minutes to cross it.
 It is, at this moment, baked to perfection.
 After a few days of cooling, it is ready to be grinded and bagged.

 Step 5 : Grinding and packaging